It is a good practice to save your changes periodically while you work. Save changes to your project as follows:

 The backup is a copy of the project file (.aprx) with the same name as the project.
 The backup project stores changes that can be saved by an ordinary project save (the type of save that occurs when you click the Save button on the Quick Access Toolbar).
 The backup project does not store changes that must be saved separately, such as spatial data edits, changes to table field properties, and edits to geoprocessing models.
 Also, any save operations that are triggered by an ordinary project save, such as saving spatial data edits, are not triggered when a project backup is created.
 Files other than the project file, such as the default geodatabase and default toolbox, are not backed up.

 The backup project is stored in a folder named .backups in the project home folder.
 Each backup overwrites the previous one: only one backup project exists at a given time.
 You can view the time stamp of the current backup project in Windows File Explorer.
 When you exit ArcGIS Pro normally, after manually saving or discarding changes, the backup project is automatically deleted.

-- From the ArcGIS Pro start page, click Settings in the lower left corner.
+- From the ArcGIS Pro start page, click the Settings tab .

 - From an open project, click the Project tab on the ribbon.

 - In the list on the left, click Options.